fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 right direction.

 ## How Much Upfront Design Should You Do?

+A good rule of thumb is to at least have some basic visual aids of the UI.
+Assuming of course that you have a UI.
+If you can visualize the experience you want it becomes easier to create a shared understanding of how the system should work.
+I almost always start UI first.
+The main reason is that by seeing the experience I am making I can roughly estimate what data models I need and how the backend part of the system needs to work.
+I advince against starting by modelling the data before you understand the experience you are creating.
+Too often I see developers create a data model that is a poor fit for the experience and then they end up adjusting the user experience to fit their implementation instead of making sure their implementation is right for the user.

+Apart from this rule I urge you to think in incremental steps.
+It is hard to predict a large scope when making systems so if you find yourself planning work, try your best to break it down so you only need to answer what the first logical step is.
+If you can get a rough idea of what the end product should be you should be able to figure out what the first step to create that end product is.
+Plan that step and no more.
+This is the heart and soul of a MVP workflow and I believe it is the right way to make anything.
+By starting with creating a basic version of a feature you will learn more and when it then is time to take the next step you will have more information to go on than if you had tried to plan it all before there was any code at all.
+My tip to you is to master this process.
+Learn how to create a first draft of a bigger project that will be easy to continue working on when it is time to take the next step in the development process.

 ## What Advantages Does Test-driven Development Offer?
 ## Why Have Software Teams Abandoned Upfront Design?
 ## What Are Architecture Decision Records?